Leg-Over-Shoulder Pose - Eka Hasta Bhujasana

 Step 8

-Discharge your pose, and comes to initial position rest for some time and repeat the same process with your other leg.
+Release the pose, return to the initial position, and rest for a while.
+Then, repeat the same sequence with your other leg.

 Benefits and Contraindications